dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 Earlier in this tutorial, you saw how a controller can pass data or objects to a view using the `ViewData` dictionary.
 The `ViewData` dictionary is a dynamic object that provides a convenient late-bound way to pass information to a view.

 MVC also provides the ability to pass strongly typed model objects to a view.
-This strongly typed approach enables better compile-time checking of your code.
+This strongly typed approach enables better compile time checking of your code.
 The scaffolding mechanism used this approach (that is, passing a strongly typed model) with the `MoviesController` class and views when it created the methods and views.

 Examine the generated `Details` method in the *Controllers/MoviesController.cs* file: